neilgautam/iiitd-task-2/README.md

 # iiitd-tasks
-This repository contains solutions to 3 tasks provided by IIIT Delhi
+This repository contains solutions to task 2 provided by IIIT Delhi